Practice Guide 29 – Registration of legal charges and deeds of variation of charge

 To register a charge you need to send us:

 application form AP1

-Land or charge certificates ceased to have any legal significance when the LRA 2002 came into force and must not be lodged with the application to register a charge.
-You should no longer lodge mortgage documents incorporated by reference in the charge itself (for example, rules of a building society, mortgage conditions, or an agreement for loan).
+You do not need to lodge any mortgage documents incorporated by reference in the charge itself (for example, rules of a building society, mortgage conditions, or an agreement for loan).

 Registered charges rank, as between themselves, according to the order in which they are entered in an individual register (s.48(1), LRA 2002, r.101, LRR 2003).
 However, this is subject to “an entry in the individual register to the contrary”.
 If you wish us to make an entry when registering a charge to the effect that the charge has priority over an existing registered charge, you should make clear in the application (ideally in form AP1) that you are seeking such an entry as part of the application.
 The following is an example of when you might want such an entry to be made.

 - Charge A is created before charge B (so charge A has priority over charge B, as first in time – s.28(1), LRA 2002).